Memories of Tet through the "Spring Festival Travel" season.

 Empty

-Tet always brings excitement to children, then over time, excitement turns into anxiety, anxiety for a prosperous Tet.
-Then from anxiety, there are people who are afraid of Tet, there are people who dread Tet, and there are also people who are indifferent to Tet.
+Tet (Vietnamese New Year) always brings excitement to children, but over time, that excitement turns into anxiety—anxiety about having a prosperous Tet.
+And from anxiety, some people dread Tet, some fear Tet, and some become indifferent to it.

 Empty